abhiabhi0/obsidan-programmerCave/Golang/Context.md

-In Go, the **context** package provides a way to pass deadlines, cancelation signals, and other request-scoped values across API boundaries and between processes.
+In Go, the **context** package <mark class="hltr-g">provides a way to pass deadlines, cancelation signals, and other request-scoped values across API boundaries and between processes</mark>.
 It is widely used in server-side applications to manage request lifecycles and resource control.

 ---
 ### **Why is Context Needed?**